datacarpentry/archive-datacarpentry/lessons/tidy-data/00-intro.md

   * Each column is a variable
   * Each row is an observation

 If you are struggling to make a figure, for example, stop and think hard about whether your data is __tidy__.
-Untidiness is an extremely common, often overlooked cause of unnecessary agony in data analysis and visualization.
+Untidiness is a common, often overlooked cause of agony in data analysis and visualization.

 ## Lord of the Rings example